-The Prevention of Money Laundering Act, 2002 ("the Act") was brought into force from July 1, 2005 and subsequently amended vide Prevention of Money Laundering (Amendment) Act, 2009 effective March 6, 2009 which was further amended vide Prevention of Money Laundering (Amendment) Act, 2012 effective Feb 15, 2013.
-It is applicable to:
+The Prevention of Money Laundering Act, 2002 ("the Act"/"PMLA") along with the Rules framed there under were brought into force from July 1, 2005 and has been subsequently amended from time to time.
+It is applicable to entities like:

 - 1. Banking companies - 2.
 Financial Institutions - 3.
-Intermediaries registered with SEBI such as stock brokers, sub-brokers, share transfer agent, trustee to a trust deed, registrar to an issue, asset management company, depository participants, merchant bankers, underwriters, portfolio managers, investment advisors, and any other intermediary associated with the securities market and registered under Section 12 of the Securities and Exchange Board of India Act, 1992. - 4.
-Pension Fund Regulatory and Development Authority.
+Financial Intermediaries registered with SEBI and any other intermediary associated with the securities market and registered under Section 12 of the Securities and Exchange Board of India Act, 1992. - 4.
+Intermediaries regulated by Pension Fund Regulatory and Development Authority. - 5.
+Designated Non-Financial Business and Professions (DNFBP) notified by Central Government which include Casinos and Inspector General of Registration.